Bart Allen: Dark Tomorrow

-Following the death of Max Mercury and Helen Claiborne, Bart went back to the future to be with his mother, while his girlfriend Carol Bucklen came along.
-Carol began studying the Speed Force to use it for the benefit of humanity.
-The corrupt President Thawne, Bart's grandfather, took their research and made the Hyperguard, a group of hyper-fast soldiers.
+Following the death of Max Mercury and Helen Claiborne, Bart returns to the future to be with his mother, while his girlfriend Carol Bucklen came along.
+Carol begins studying the Speed Force to use it for the benefit of humanity.
+The corrupt President Thawne, Bart's grandfather, takes their research and forms the Hyperguard, a group of soldiers with superhuman speed.
 The adult Carol managed to pull her younger self and Bart into the future.
 Bart ended up preventing Max's and Helen's death, thus preventing this reality from happening.
-This reality appeared in Impulse #73–75.

-Titans Tomorrow

-Bart was a crucial part of the Titans Tomorrow storyline.
-Here, Wally West was dead and Bart was the new Flash.
-The Teen Titans were now fanatic superheroes controlling the western United States.
-However, Bart was really a spy for Titans East, a rebel group led by Cyborg and Bumblebee.
-He seemed to have a romantic relationship with Rose Wilson.

-The Titans Tomorrow group has recently returned, where it was revealed that due to Bart's recent death, the future timeline has been altered so these versions of him and Conner are actually clones of the originals, created by the alternate future version of Tim Drake.
-However, unlike his previous future self, the cloned Bart is completely on the side of his fascist teammates.

 Time and Tempest

 Another alternate future is showcased in The Ray (vol. 2) #25–26.
-Here Bart, Ray Terrill, and Triumph were "three rich guys with superpowers".
+In this version, Bart, Ray Terrill, and Triumph are "three rich guys with superpowers".
 Bart was in love with Ray's girlfriend, whom Ray treated like dirt.
 However, Bart realized that he did not have a chance with her either and ended up knocking Ray out and leaving him, not knowing that hitmen were on their way.